 In English lessons across the school we study the works of English writers and poets and spend time discussing the impact of their work on British society as a whole as well as at a personal level.

 In History lessons we focus on important moments throughout British history.
 The pupils learn about important figures throughout British history, for example leaders such as Queen Victoria and Winston Churchill; as well as key events which shaped British society, for example the age of exploration.

-As a whole school, we have celebrated the Olympics, with Olympic themed sports days and our Queen’s Golden Jubilee.
+As a whole school, we have celebrated the Olympics, with Olympic themed sports days and our Queen’s Platinum Jubilee.
 On a more general level, the school undertakes daily acts of collective worship which uphold traditional British Christian Values.
 These are also taught within formal PSHE and RE lessons and on an informal nature throughout the school days.